-Last month, Brian (not his real name) started an email exchange with me after he and his wife attended one of our adoption networking & advertising workshops.
-Brian and his wife started to set up a Facebook account so they could more easily advertise their desire to adopt, but they were worried about losing their anonymity with prospective birth families.
+Brian (not his real name) started an email exchange with Hal Kaufman, the Founder of My Adoption Advisor, after he and his wife attended one of our adoption networking & advertising workshops.
+Brian and his wife started to set up a Facebook account so they could more easily advertise their desire to adopt, but they were worried about losing their anonymity with potential birth parents.
 They wanted to be sure that they shared confidential information thoughtfully and on their terms.

-The question that families typically struggle answering when considering how to leverage Facebook is exactly what Brian and his wife are struggling to answer:
+The question that families typically struggle answering when considering how to leverage Facebook is exactly what Brian and his wife were struggling to answer:

 How do you spread the word using Facebook while